NY S Corp: Everything You Need to Know

 A shareholder's agreement can be created to regulate issues such as transferability of shares.
 For example, a shareholder can sell his or her shares to a third party, which would make that person a co-owner of the business, unless an agreement is in place to prohibit him or her from doing so.

 If you need help with establishing an S corporation in New York, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.